Hackuarium/simple-spectro/docs/6-applications/chemistry/blue-patent-v/README.md

 # Determination of patent blue V in Trolli sharks

-We create an initial solution that contains:
+We make an initial solution that contains:

 13 mg of pigment in 23 mL of water.